 Laying down road or roof tar is hot, sweaty, messy work.
-Getting tar stains off your clothes and out of carpet isn't nearly as difficult but it is still going to take a bit of elbow grease and prompt attention.
+Whether you are working with tar yourself or you have an unfortunate run-in with some gooey, gloppy tar that stains your clothes or gets tracked onto your carpet, just know, it's not impossible to get out.
+But, it may take a bit of elbow grease and prompt attention.

-If the garment is dry clean only, again, let the tar harden and then lift off as much of the solid tar as possible with a dull edge.
-As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.
+After you have tried to lift off as much of the solid tar as possible, go quickly to the dry cleaner.
+Point out and identify the stain to your professional cleaner.

-If you are using a home dry cleaning kit, scrape off solids and be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
-Home dry cleaning kits are not highly effective at removing tough stains.
+If you are using a home dry cleaning kit, scrape off the solid tar and be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
+Home dry-cleaning kits are not highly effective at removing tough stains like tar.

-If a bit of tar ends up on the carpet in your car or is tracked into your home and lands on the carpet, lift away as much as possible with a spoon or dull knife.
-If the tar feels soft, place an ice cube or two in a plastic bag and place on the tar stain.
-This will cause it to harden and makes it easier to scrape from fibers.
+If a bit of tar ends up on the carpet in your car or is tracked into your home and lands on the carpet, lift away as much as possible.

-Next, use a commercial dry cleaning solvent to treat the stain.
-Keeping the space well ventilated, dampen a clean white cloth or paper towel with the solution.
-Working from the outside edge of the stain toward the center (this helps prevent spreading the stain even larger), sponge the stain with the cleaning solution.
-Continue blotting until no more color is transferred from the carpet to the cleaning cloth.
+Next, use a commercial dry-cleaning solvent to treat the stain.
+Keep the space well ventilated.
+Dampen a clean white cloth or paper towel with the solution.
+Work from the outside edge of the stain toward the center (this helps prevent spreading the stain), sponge the stain with the cleaning solution.
+Continue blotting until it looks like no more tar-like substances are being transferred from the carpet to the cleaning cloth.

 When the stain is gone, dip a second clean white cloth in plain water and sponge the stain to remove any traces of the cleaning solution.
-If you don't do this step, the cleaning solution can actually attract more soil.
+If you do not do this step, the cleaning solution can actually attract more soil.

 Finish by blotting with a clean dry cloth and allow the carpet to air dry.
 When dry, vacuum to lift carpet fibers.